 One-year return policy on baby registries and the Up & Up brand

-I have heard anecdotally that Target can be a bit of a pain to return items off of a baby registry so please try to bring in a gift receipt with those items.
+I have heard anecdotally that Target can be a bit of a pain to return items off of a baby registry so please try to bring in a gift receipt with those items if you have one.

 Since Target’s store brand of diapers is Up & Up, that particular brand will be eligible even if it wasn’t purchased through a registry.